Ommeidh/DiscGPT_3.5/README.md

 	- Clone the repo
 	- Create a discord bot
 	- Obtain an API key from both Discord and OpenAI and replace the values in the .env file
-	- Install all nexessary packages:
+	- Install all necessary packages:
 		Python
 		Pip
 		Discord